jordansissel/ruby-backport-bij/README.md

 # Ruby, why do you hate me?

+# SUPER SPECIAL NOTE

+## YOU SHOULD USE THE 'backports' GEM INSTEAD. -Jordan

+# END SUPER SPECIAL NOTE

 Ruby core api changes incompatibly about 3 times a week.
 Just kidding, maybe once a week.